 Parental income test

-- a dependent student who is younger than 16 years of age and approved to live away from home
+- 15 years of age or younger and approved to live away from home, and

 - receive ABSTUDY Living Allowance, or

 In 2017 we assess your parents’ or guardians’ taxable income for the 2015-16 tax year.
 If your parents' or guardians' taxable income for the 2015-16 tax year is $51,903 or less, this income test won’t affect the rate of ABSTUDY Living Allowance or School Fees Allowance Group 2 you may get.

 If your parents or guardians earned more than $51,903 in the 2015-16 tax year, your rate of payment is reduced by 20 cents for every dollar over this amount depending on how many dependent children are in your family pool, as defined below.
 You can use the online rate estimator to work how much you may get based on your family circumstances.